 “It feels like everybody has just given up on us.
 Why do we have to prove that we are human too?”

 Counting bills alone can make the issue feel abstract.
-Pairing state policy environments with estimates of the trans population shifts the question from “how many bills are there?” to “how many people are living under these conditions?”
-A state with multiple restrictions is not just a political data point.
-It is a place where trans people go to school, make medical decisions, apply for jobs, build families, and decide whether they can stay.
+Pairing legislative environments with estimates of the trans population shifts the question from “how many bills exist?” to “how many people are living under these conditions?”
+States are not simply policy categories.
+They are places where people attend school, seek healthcare, apply for jobs, navigate identification systems, build families, and decide whether remaining is sustainable.

 The mental toll is part of the story.